muellerberndt/sabre/README.md

 	<img src="/static/sabre_v2.jpg" width="100%"/>
 </p>

 Sabre is a minimum viable [MythX](https://mythx.io) client.
-It compiles and analyzes a Solidity smart contract using the MythX cloud service.
+It analyzes a Solidity smart contracts using the MythX cloud service.

 ## Usage